artificialli/AP2CyberSec/README.md

 ## Overview
 Welcome to my Cybersecurity Portfolio.

 This repository documents my hands-on cybersecurity journey through certification progress, project creation, and community developments.
 The goal of this repository is active application from concept to creation as I learn cybsecurity and the corresponding interests.
-During my journey, I will utilize a plethora of online resouces, free and paid, which will be all be available here: <-- learningMaterial -->
+During my journey, I will utilize a plethora of online resouces, free and paid, which will be all be available here: (./learningMaterial)

 ## Objectives
 * Develop practical skills for enterprise use-case scenarios.